iForgot321/ChessOpeningLearner/README.md

  - save current opening list to disk
  - load opening list that was previously saved
 ### Phase 4: Task 2
-I have chosen to select the bi-directional association implementation for this task, which is reflexive as it is based solely on Move.
-Move contains a list of children moves, and a parent move as well.
+I have chosen to make the Board class more robust by throwing a NotPieceException in the method stringToPiece when the parameter cannot be converted to a piece.
 ### Phase 4: Task 3
  - I would have made it more save friendly, and implemented an alternative method to fir the data into JSON format
  - Some variables do not need to be included in the constructor, and can be implicitly instantiated